 Does it have a purpose beyond “This is cool and I want to play with it?”
 Play can do a lot of good, but it’s also a really easy way to get in over your head without realising it.
 Having a very clear reason for doing something, and taking a lot of time to plan through it tends to help avoid that problem.

 Don’t just ask “what do I want to do?” but also “How am I going to make that happen” and “Why is this the right time for this thing”.

 Go through your plans in detail, step by step, looking carefully at anything you couldn’t explain in simple words to a friendly person who had no idea what you were doing.
 Being able to explain it helps us understand stuff better.

 As you do more of it, the planning gets easier.

-Do you have the right skills and tools?
+Do you have skills and tools?